Weinstein lawyer to jury: texts will show alleged attacks were consensual sex

-The lawyer, Damon Cheronis, said in his opening statement at Weinstein’s rape trial that the evidence would show interactions that were once consensual were relabelled as attacks.
+The lawyer, Damon Cheronis, said in his opening statement at Weinstein’s rape trial that the evidence would show interactions that were once consensual were relabeled as attacks.

 Weinstein, 67, has pleaded not guilty to charges of assaulting two women, Mimi Haleyi and Jessica Mann.
 He faces up to life in prison if convicted of the most serious charge, predatory sexual assault.